Welcome

 Edenton is blessed with a rich cultural history dating back well before the American Revolution.
 Edenton served the colony’s capitol and main commercial center during the first half of the 18th century.
 Craftsmen, some native born, some immigrants, some in bondage, created the elegant houses and furniture for which the town is now known.

 The Edenton Historical Commission has taken the lead in preserving and exploring this history.
 In addition to our local student engagement, we are one of only a few locations in the country that publish scholarly articles on Southern culture.
 In our Decorative Arts section, you will find articles on regional southern architecture, furniture, and historic trades.
-We also offer a variety of regional genealogy books produced and/or carried by the former Family Research Society of Northeastern North Carolina.

 What is Edenton to you?
 Let us know – we would love to hear from you!